oar-team/batsim/doc/proto_description.md

 - **data**: A job id (job id duplication is forbidden), classical job and profile information (optional).

-- **example redis** : the job description, and the profile description if it unknown to Batsim yet, must have been pushed into redis by the scheduler before sending this message
+- **example with redis** : the job description, and the profile description if it unknown to Batsim yet, must have been pushed into redis by the scheduler before sending this message
 ```json